appcelerator-archive/amp/docs/README.md

 # Configuration

-## Docker Swarm cluster

-AMP requires a Docker Swarm cluster to operate.
-If you use an automated way to deploy AMP in a cluster, this step is already done, you can skip this paragraf.
-If you installed AMP locally, here are the instructions to create a local Docker Swarm cluster:

-    $ docker swarm init

-It should provide the following output:

-    Swarm initialized: current node (ej9yivb39rrq2iyk3itdqvcq1) is now a manager.

-    To add a worker to this swarm, run the following command:

-        docker swarm join \
-        --token SWMTKN-1-08xe2j6h2y812exq4rw5cj7j98112gn2ar88s9kkniimmn4i74-1bkwl472uc7llf4divn7k3bkv \
-        10.128.27.12:2377

-    To add a manager to this swarm, run 'docker swarm join-token manager' and follow the instructions.

-Make sure you Docker Swarm cluster is up and ready by typing the following command:

-    $ docker node ls

 ## AMP CLI

 The AMP Command Line Interface is a gRPC client connecting to the AMP daemon on `127.0.0.1:8080` by default, which is fine if you're using AMP locally.